fmromano/crts/README.txt

 Data logging
     All data files are logged in the data/ directory.
 The file names have the date and time of the start of the test appended to them.

+We would like to give thanks to Virginia Tech ICTAS for their support in funding our research into Cognitive Radio Testing and Evaluation.